Africa’s top mobile phone seller Transsion to list in Chinese IPO – TechCrunch

 The IPO comes after Transsion announced its intent to go public and filed its first docs with the Shanghai Stock Exchange in April.

 Listing on the STAR Market will put Transsion on the freshly minted exchange seen as an extension of Beijing’s ambition to become a hub for high-potential tech startups to raise public capital.
-Chinese regulators lowered profitability requirements, for the exchange, which means pre-profit ventures can list.
+Chinese regulators lowered profitability requirements for the exchange, which means pre-profit ventures can list.

 Transsion’s IPO process comes when the company is actually in the black.
-The firm generated 22.6 billion yuan ($3.29 billion) in revenue in 2018, up from 20 billion yuan from a year earlier.
+The firm generated 22.6 billion yuan ($3.29 billion) in revenue in 2018, up from 20 billion yuan a year earlier.
 Net profit for the year slid to 654 million yuan, down from 677 million yuan in 2017, according to the firm’s prospectus.

 Transsion sold 124 million phones globally in 2018, per company data.
-In Africa, Transsion holds 54% of the feature phone market—through its brands Tecno, Infinix, and Itel—and in smartphone sales is second to Samsung and before Huawei, according to International Data Corporation stats.
+In Africa, Transsion holds 54% of the feature phone market — through its brands Tecno, Infinix and Itel — and in smartphone sales is second to Samsung and before Huawei, according to International Data Corporation stats.

 Transsion has R&D centers in Nigeria and Kenya and its sales network in Africa includes retail shops in Nigeria, Kenya, Tanzania, Ethiopia and Egypt.
 The company also attracted attention for being one of the first known device makers to optimize its camera phones for African complexions.